Reviewed by Aaron Horn, LMFT

 - Craving alcohol or feeling a strong urge to drink

-- Missing out on major obligations at work or school due to alcohol use
+- Missing out on significant obligations at work or school due to alcohol use

 - Drinking alcohol despite your knowledge that it causes problems in your interpersonal relationships or with other obligations